FORTH-ICS-INSPIRE/artemis/docs/faq.md

 ## I have a private BMP feed in `kafka`, and would like to export it to ARTEMIS.
 How can I do this?

 Please check [this wiki page](https://github.com/FORTH-ICS-INSPIRE/artemis/wiki/Private-BMP-feeds-using-bgpstream).

+## I am not receiving updates and my error log contains messages like `Failure when receiving data from the peer (56)` or `parse_ripe_ris: RIPE RIS Server closed connection.
+Restarting socket in 60 seconds`

+Some users may experience issues receiving updates for a range of reasons, and error messages like this point to a network problem.

+If you can see errors with receiving data or downloading resources within your docker logs, the following steps my help you uncover the source of your issue.

+1. Verify that you can download the updates from your Host OS.
+If you can’t, remedy this issue.
+Your host firewall, or docker host may not be correctly configured.
+It is also possible that the resource you are trying to access may genuinely be unavailable at this time.
+2. Verify whether you can retrieve the downloads from a basic Docker container.
+You could use the ‘curlimages/curl’ image if you do not have another locally (e.g. `docker run -i -t curlimages/curl:latest curl <url>`).
+If you can, your Docker environment is working and your issue is likely to be configuration.
+You may want to recreate your Artemis containers (`docker-compose down`, `docker-compose up -d`) and try again.
+3. Check the MTU on your Docker/Host and ensure they are consistent.
+If your host has an MTU that is lower than the Docker MTU, you may have issues with packet fragmentation which in turn can cause download failures.